dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: Awake the whole night coding for hacakthon..

 **Thoughts**: Managed to have a working prototype for EHR on blockchain with push notifications, and several others.
 It was really fun.
 Got a seniors huge laptop, blazing music, pizza and code.. enjoyed every moment. 🎉

+### Day 79: Jun-30-18 Saturday
+**Today's Progress**: Spent time on GCM for some time, and some PWA concepts.

+**Thoughts**: During the demo, only one push notification came after trying for 3-4 times and the next one didn't come no matter what. so was exploring more into it.
+But nothing useful.
+Yesterday found that there is some buffer and that's what I got again.
+Tried out some caching methods and stuff.